CoLRev-Environment/colrev/colrev/qm/readme.md

 Error, Warning, Convention (https://pylint.readthedocs.io/en/latest/user_guide/messages/message_control.html)

+TBD: At some point, the quality checks may be extracted as a standalone bibtex-linter - BUT: checks like not-in-toc require the CoLRev infrastructure...
 -->

-## Quality defects
+## Quality checks

-The check and fix should be separated.

-At some point, the quality defect analysis may be extracted as a standalone bibtex-linter

 ### Completeness

 - [x] missing-field: a mandatory masterdata field does not have a value (based on requirements for the respective ENTRYTYPE)
-- [ ] not-missing: not an error code!?
+- [ ] not-missing: not an error code.
 (TBD. implicitly/without note?)

 ### Semantic consistency (between fields and linked records)